oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/setup-oci-services/setup-oci-services.md

 ## Task 4: Set up an OCI Compute instance

-1. Setup an OCI compute instance "clinical-trials" in the clinical-trials compartment.
-This is required for tunneling into the OCI Opensearch instance quickly from your laptop.
+1. Setup an OCI compute instance *clinical-trials* in the *clinical-trials* compartment.
+This is required for tunneling into the OCI Opensearch instance from your laptop.
  ![setup OCI Compute](images/lab1-compute-0.png)
  ![setup OCI Compute](images/lab1-compute-1.png)

 2. Generate a new SSH key pair and download both the private and public key pair to your laptop.
 You will need this to SSH login to the compute instance
  ![setup OCI Compute](images/lab1-compute-2.png)

-3. Make sure that the compute instance is provisioned and is running.
+3. Make sure that your compute instance is provisioned and is running.
  ![setup OCI Compute](images/lab1-compute-3.png)

 ## Task 5: Set up an OCI Opensearch service